coverclock/com-diag-hazer/README.md

 distribution. gpstool uses both the Hazer stack and the Yodel stack to process both NMEA and UBX messages interleaved in the same input stream.

+If you're wondering why I don't use the excellent open source GPS daemon (gpsd) and its GPS monitor (gpsmon), the answer is I have, in several projects, typically in conjunction with the open source NTPsec daemon (ntpd).
+Hazer was developed as an excuse for me to learn in detail more about how GPS works and NMEA sentences are formatted, because I only learn by doing.
+Hazer and gpstool have also turned out to be really useful tools to examine GPS devices.

 # Devices

 Hazer has been successfully tested with the following GPS chipsets.